-Click on the link below to download the meeting report in Italian (English version coming soon).
+Click on the links below to download the meeting report in Italian or English.
 This report features session highlights, video clips and selected figures from the meeting.

 |09:30–10:10||Welcome - Prediction and prevention of type 1 diabetes in children||Francesco Chiarelli|